Facebook’s augmented future could involve brain implants, but it’s not ‘1984’ yet

 During the F8 keynote, she urged the audience to imagine: “What if you could type with your brain?”

-When this pipe dream going to be a reality, understandably there’s not a launch date in site but Dugan says that the company hopes to show off a system in “a few years time.”
+When is this pipe dream going to be a reality?
+Understandably there’s not a launch date in site, but Dugan says the company hopes to show off a system in “a few years time.”

 0